 Consist of a sustained argument of approximately 50 double-spaced pages, not including references;

 Supply a complete reference list and proper in-text citations according to either the citation and style guidelines provided by the journals Cognitive Linguistics or Cognitive Science (though the student may adopt a different citation system in consultation with the thesis supervisor).

 All thesis defenses are public and must be arranged according to the guidelines set out in the Handbook of Graduate Studies and in compliance with the timetable and formal procedures set by the School of Graduate Studies.
-Thesis defenses typically run two hours.
+Cogling MA thesis defenses typically run one hour.

 The Department’s own policy on the conduct of thesis defenses is as follows: The thesis supervisor has ultimate and discretionary authority on determining whether a thesis is ready for defense.
 (This decision can be made without consulting the committee, or it can be made by consulting all or select members of committee.)
 The supervisor also is free to determine the format of the defense, but should communicate her or his agenda to both the committee and the candidate well in advance of the public defense.
 It is typical, but not obligatory, that a defense begins with a short presentation by the MA candidate, summarizing the project and its significance.
 It is typical, but not obligatory, that each member of the committee is allotted time to question the candidate directly.
 The thesis supervisor determines the order of questioning.
 Final deliberations of the committee occur after the committee has finished questioning the candidate.
 These deliberations are conducted in camera (privately, with the candidate outside the room but remaining near by).
 The supervisor then calls the candidate back into the room to deliver the results.